 Securities Laws.
 The securities laws prohibit certain types of securities trading.
 The most significant of these laws is the law against insider trading, which is the practice of engaging in a securities transaction on the basis of "inside" information.
 The basic rules of insider trading are relatively simple to state.
 No one may purchase, sell, or trade in securities while in possession of material non-public information.
-Likewise, employees of Green Mountain Power may not give material non-public information to anyone.
-Employees may not purchase, sell, or trade in the securities of another corporation on the basis of material non-public information for material non-public information, such as knowledge about potential acquisitions or material business decisions regarding corporations gained while working for GMP.
+Likewise, employees of GMP may not give material non-public information to anyone.
+Even though GMP is not publicly traded, we do business at times with corporations that are.
+Employees may not purchase, sell, or trade in the securities of another corporation on the basis of material non-public information, such as knowledge about potential acquisitions or material business decisions regarding corporations gained while working for GMP.